How to Repair SQL Server Database with a Corrupt Log File

 Method 3 – Best Alternate Solution to Repair SQL Server Database with a Corrupt Log File

 The above-discussed manual methods involve a lot of brainstorming effort and they are complex to execute.
-If you want a simpler and quick solution to Repair SQL Server Database with a Corrupt Log File then use this SQL Recovery software.
-It is an enterprise-grade level software that is capable to fix all minor database corruption issues in just a few minutes without any change in the original content.
-It can also recover all SQL database objects including Tables, Indexes, Functions, Values, Keys, Views, Rules, Triggers, Stored Procedures, and so on.
+If you want a simpler and quick solution to repair SQL Server database then use this SQL Recovery software.
+It is an enterprise-grade level software that is capable to fix all major/minor database corruption issues in just a few minutes without any change in the original content.
+It can also recover SQL database objects including Tables, Indexes, Functions, Values, Keys, Views, Rules, Triggers, Stored Procedures, and so on.

 Download Purchase Now

-This software is equipped with an advanced feature to recover and preview deleted SQL database objects and table records in Red color.
-Moreover, users can also export the recovered data to the SQL server database or as SQL compatible script.
+This software is equipped with an advanced feature to recover deleted database objects and table records and preview them in Red color.
+Moreover, users can also export the recovered data to the SQL server database, SQL compatible script, or CSV File format.
 This application supports all the versions of MS SQL Server such as 2019, 2017, 2016, 2014, and below.

 Step 1.
 Download and launch the software on your system and click Open to load the SQL MDF file.